Architecture

 • contextkit attaches its assembly decisions (kept / dropped) to the stream.

-• acttrace subscribes and produces an audit log that already knows the context, the cost, and the tools — without importing tokenguard or contextkit.
+• acttrace subscribes and produces an audit log that already knows the context, the cost, the tools, and the guardrail decisions — without importing tokenguard, contextkit, or guardrails.

 sequenceDiagram